nks102000/Linked-list/README.md

 14.Write a program to check if 2 lists merge at any point.
 15.Find mid node of list.
 16.Insert and display a value n number of times(array implementation).
-17. A list and a value x is given rearrange the values that all the data less than or equal to x apperar before x in the list.
+17.A list and a value x is given rearrange the values that all the data less than or equal to x apperar before x in the list.
+18.Remove duplicate nodes in a sorted list(traverce only once).